havyjavy/Healthcare-and-Covid-19/README.md

 * Do states with higher uninsured healthcare rates have higher covid-19 infections and/or mortality rates?
 * Do states with low mask usage have higher rates of covid19 infections?
 * Does higher mask use correlate to income levels?

+## Repository Organization
+*   Powerpoint Presentation is located in the main repository folder
+*   Project write-up is located in the main repository folder
+*   Notebook folder is the final project folder.
+It contains:
+    *   4 notebooks
+    *   Input folder which contains csv datasets imported into notebooks.
+    *   Output folder which contains images or data exported from the notebooks
+*   Miscellaneous
+    *   This is a working folder.
+It does not contain any final products.
+Open at your peril.

 ## Datasets